-Encore X vs. D’Lite X: The D’Lite’s 20″ x 2.125″ premium wheels have a more aggressive tire tread, offering better traction on dirt trails.
+Encore X vs. D’Lite X: The D’Lite X’s 20″ x 2.125″ premium wheels have a more aggressive tire tread, offering better traction on dirt trails.
 The wider tire (2.125″ vs. 1.75″) holds more air and has a larger footprint, which dampens bumps better and provides more cushioning overall.
-The D’Lite tires also have a reflective strip on the sides for added visibility.
+The D’Lite X tires also have a reflective strip on the sides for added visibility.

 Do you need suspension?
 Depends on where you’re riding.
-A suspension system does add more weight (in this case only about 1.5 lbs. from the Encore to the Encore X though), so if you don’t need it, there’s no reason to be pulling the extra weight.
+A suspension system does add more weight (in this case only about 1.5 lbs.), so if you don’t need it, there’s no reason to be pulling the extra weight.
 Trailers with suspension are also more expensive.

 If you are only ever going to be riding paved trails, you can live without suspension.
-Save $70 and get the standard D’Lite.
-If you’re going to travel over uneven, bumpy, or rocky terrain regularly, suspension will be a huge benefit for your riders’ comfort.
+But if you’re going to travel over uneven, bumpy, or rocky terrain regularly, suspension will be a huge benefit for your riders’ comfort.

 Encore X vs. Bee: The Bee does not have suspension.

-Encore X vs. D’Lite: The D’Lite and D’Lite X have five different suspension settings to better accommodate different weight loads.
+Encore X vs. D’Lite X: The D’Lite X has five different suspension settings to better accommodate different weight loads.
 You can easily switch it up by turning a knob if you regularly swap between one or two kids or cargo.

 Mesh Cup Holders